godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`AreaParameter<enum_PhysicsServer2D_AreaParameter>` **AREA_PARAM_ANGULAR_DAMP** = ``8``

 Constant to set/get the angular damping factor of an area.
+The default value of this parameter is ``1.0``.

 .. _class_PhysicsServer2D_constant_AREA_PARAM_PRIORITY: